How to Become a Freelance Writer

 What are the basic requirements to become a freelance writer?

 Before you start on anything else, start with building a portfolio.
 A common mistake new freelance writers make is to wait until they have a client to build a portfolio.
 A portfolio doesn’t necessarily need to be paid or published work.
 It can also be made from personal projects.
+Your own blog, your own website, anything that shows off your skills as an aspiring writer to get your first writing job.
 For some, this is called a mock portfolio.

 Try to create at least 5 writing samples that can prove how well you write.
-A bonus is if they are related to a unique niche.
+A bonus is if you create writing samples that are related to a unique niche such as business writing, digital marketing, travel, finance, search engine optimization, and more.

 Have a default contact and payment method

 Last but not least, open up accounts on freelance platforms (like Revolancer).
-This is highly encouraged for new freelance writers, as they can learn on how to bid on projects, communicate with clients, and see examples of invoices, all in the safety and security of having an intermediary for any disputes or injustice.
+This is highly encouraged for new freelance writers, as they can learn on how to bid on projects, freelance writing gigs and job boards, communicate with clients, and see examples of invoices, all in the safety and security of having an intermediary for any disputes or injustice.

 Basic cover letter or proposal template